-CUDA (Compute Unified Device Architecture) is a computing platform published by the graphic card vendor NVIDIA.
-As a generic parallel computing architecture, CUDA(tm) allows GPUs to solve complex computing problems.
-It contains CUDA instruction set architecture (ISA) and parallel computing engine within the GPU.
-Now, developers can write programs for CUDA(tm) architecture using C, C++, and FORTRAN.
-These programs can be run with great performance on processors that support CUDA(tm).
+Compute Unified Device Architecture (CUDA™) is a computing platform developed by NVIDIA.
+With a generic parallel computing architecture, CUDA allows GPUs to solve complex computing problems.
+It includes the CUDA instruction set architecture (ISA) and the parallel computing engine within the GPU.
+The CUDA platform is designed to work with programming languages such as C, C++, and Fortran.
+The compiled programs can be run on CUDA-enabled processors.

 Because GPU instances use NVIDIA graphic cards, you must install the CUDA Toolkit.
 This document uses the most common CUDA Toolkit 10.1 as an example to describe how to install CUDA Toolkit on a GPU instance.

 - network: the network installer.
 It is a small executable and an internet connection is required during the installation.

 - local: the local installer.
 It is very large and has all of the components embedded into it.

 wgetcommand to download the installer using the URL copied in Step 4, as shown in the following figure.

 ./cuda_10.1.105_418.39_linux.run --toolkit --samples --silent